eyingling02/automate-guard-setup/README.md

 --add more details here-- but for now, feel free to browse through `automate-guard-setup.rb`

 #### Tips
 * If you think typing out `bundle exec guard --clear` every time you want to start `guard` is a pain, you're not alone.
-You can add an alias to your `.bash_profile` file.
+You can add an alias in your `.bash_profile` file.
 For example, I've aliased the command `guard` to run `bundle exec guard --clear`

 ```
 alias guard="bundle exec guard --clear"
 ```

+* You can use `automate-guard-setup.rb` to use `guard-rspec` in an empty project also